Contents

 Interactive teaching is a way of teaching that aims to draw out, support, and encourage proactive study from learners by emphasizing educational communication between learners and between learners and teachers.

-We hold “real sessions” (face-to-face classes) over a three day period for 20 people who are interested among those who have viewed the videos, furthered their learning, and completed the course.
+We hold “real sessions” (face-to-face classes) over a three-day period for 20 people among those who have viewed the videos, furthered their learning, and completed the course.

 During real sessions, participants can get involved in different types of work with other members, with a supervising faculty member facilitating.

-We run the University of Tokyo Future Faculty Program (UTokyo FFP), which targets University of Tokyo graduate students who are aiming to become university teachers, post-doctoral students, and young faculty members, with the goal of improving their teaching ability.
+The University of Tokyo Future Faculty Program (UTokyo FFP) is for graduate students, postdocs, and young faculty/staff members affiliated with the University of Tokyo who aim to become faculty members with the goal of enhancing their teaching skills.

-Participants gathered from different areas of research stimulate each other, and in so doing can increase their own teaching abilities as they create valuable human relationships.
+Participants gathered from different areas of research stimulate each other, and in so doing can increase their own teaching skills as they create valuable human relationships.